teco-project/teco-core/Sources/TecoSigner/Documentation.docc/Guides/SignRequestsV1.md

-# Signing API requests with `HmacSHA1` (Unrecommended)
+# Signing API requests with `HmacSHA1` and `HmacSHA256` (Unrecommended)

-Generate properly-signed URL query for your Tencent Cloud API request.
+Generate properly-signed URL query for your Tencent Cloud API request using signature V1.

 ## Overview

 Tencent Cloud API authenticates every single request, i.e., the request must be signed using the security credentials in the designated steps.
 Each request has to contain the signature information and be sent in the specified way and format.

-``TCSignerV1`` makes it easy to sign an API request using the `HmacSHA1` signature algorithm.
+``TCSignerV1`` makes it easy to sign an API request using the `HmacSHA1` and `HmacSHA256` signature algorithm.
 It may be required for some legacy APIs, but for higher security you should use ``TCSignerV3`` as described in <doc:SignRequestsV3> in the first place.

 ## Create a signer instance